Skip advert

 Advertisement - Article continues below

 Strip away the new Jeep Avenger’s chunky, yet funky exterior and you’ll find the same underpinnings used in the Peugeot 2008 and Vauxhall Mokka, as well as their electric variants, because the brands now all sit under the same Stellantis umbrella.
 There’s just one battery option available for the electric Avenger: a 54kWh unit (51kWh usable), providing a range of up to 248 miles on a single charge – a bit behind the Hyundai Kona Electric, but competitive nonetheless.
-Although it’s just front-wheel drive, the Avenger has some light off-road capability and some drive modes for mud and snow which differentiate it from its stablemates.
+Although most of the Avenger range is front-wheel drive, the Avenger has some light off-road capability and some drive modes for mud and snow which differentiate it from its stablemates.
+The 4xe Hybrid also gains all-wheel drive traction thanks to an electric motor powering the rear wheels.

 A 1.2-litre petrol and mild-hybrid version were added later – both get 99bhp and offer a more affordable way into Jeep Avenger ownership.
 They’re both fairly economical, particularly the e-Hybrid model, which doesn’t cost much more than the standard petrol car and represents the best middle ground for a lot of Avenger buyers.